Frequently Asked Questions

 If you have questions about a particular course, contact the person listed on the course flier for more information about the training content.
 For other general questions about training and appropriate courses to take for DOJ accreditation, CLINIC affiliates may submit a question via the Affiliate Support form.
 If you are not a current CLINIC affiliate, you may submit a question via our Information Request Form.

-CLINIC Membership Questions
+CLINIC Affiliation Questions

-Who are CLINIC affiliates?
+Who are CLINIC Affiliates?

-CLINIC’s affiliate network represents the vibrant diversity of local groups defending immigrants and facilitating their integration.
+CLINIC’s Affiliate network represents the vibrant diversity of local groups defending immigrants and facilitating their integration.
 Our affiliates include libraries, affordable housing nonprofits, refugee service organizations, domestic violence survivor assistance programs, labor unions, and more.
 Affiliate agencies provide authorized immigration legal representation from attorneys and/or Department of Justice (DOJ) accredited representatives at the partial or full level.
 While hundreds of attorneys work in the network, most staff are accredited representatives.
 Staff range in their years of legal experience, areas of expertise and non-English language options.
-Many are immigrants themselves.
 These individuals provide the bulk of the direct, charitable legal services to communities across the country.

 Are there different types of CLINIC affiliation?

-How much is a CLINIC affiliation?
+How much is CLINIC affiliation?

-Yearly affiliation dues range from $600.00 to $1500.00.
+Yearly affiliation dues range from $720 to $1800.
+Learn more here.

 What are CLINIC affiliation benefits?